-Addressing Generators and other Non- PJM OATT Facilities (including Distribution) (see Exhibit C-2)
+Addressing Generators and other Non- PJM OATT Facilities (including Distribution) (see Exhibit C-1)

-- 1. For a limitation at a Generator or other Non- PJM OATT facility, a Transmission Owner or PJM Member can request PJM to operate for any requested voltage limits at a specific bus that are identified as more restricting than the PJM Baseline Voltage Limits. - a.
-These requested voltage limits are submitted in writing by the PJM Member to the PJM Manager Transmission Operations Department. - b.
-PJM will evaluate these limits for reasonableness.
+- 1. For a limitation at a Generator or other Non- PJM OATT facility, a PJM Member can request PJM to operate for any requested voltage limits at a specific bus that are identified as more restricting than the PJM Baseline Voltage Limits. - a.
+These requested voltage limits are submitted in writing by the PJM Member to the PJM Manager - Transmission Operations Department. - b.
+PJM will evaluate these limits for reasonableness and inform the requestor. - 2.
+The PJM Member will be billed for any "Off-cost" operation.